 Each of these strips of ideas are great oral language or writing prompts to use throughout the learning.

 Photo disclosure is an effective strategy for:

 Select photographs of emergency events to use in this activity.
 The National Emergency Management Agency has a photo library of New Zealand emergency events.

 Use blank paper to cover part of each photo.
 The part of the photograph students can see will give clues, but not the whole story.
 Ask students to describe what they think the whole photo shows.
 As they talk, expose more of the photo.
 Throughout this process, ask guiding questions.

 Look at the uncovered photographs.
 Discuss the students’ ideas and ask the following questions.

 Search Instructional Series or PM readers for books that you will already have in your school.

-The Ministry of Civil Defence & Emergency Management has photos from previous emergency events in New Zealand.
+See photos from previous emergency events in New Zealand.

 Use a slinky toy to show how the Earth’s movement during an earthquake creates “waves”.